Selected Archive Recordings

 flute, alto flute, violin, viola, cello, contrabass, percussion (and harmonica).

 Performed at Mills College, April 24, 1982.
 David Rosenboom (conductor), William Winant (percussion), Amy Radunskaya (cello), others.
 Dub of cassette copy of live performance.
-This is the only performance of this work, written in 1976, published in Soundings 11.
+This is the only one of two performances of this work (the second in NYC, in 2008), written in 1976, published in Soundings 11.

 Stochastic Studies #1, #2, #3